GabeMitchell23/gfm48FastRobots/Lab6/lab6Writeup.md

 # Lab 6 Overview
 In Lab 6, students had the option to implemented PID control so that the robot could complete one of two tasks: either approaching and stopping exactly 1 m in front of a wall, or rapidly approaching a wall, spinning exactly 180 degrees, and then driving away from the wall in the opposite direction.
 I chose the latter task.
 I started by developing the code infrastructure by running it with a simple set of parameters: slow speeds and only P control.
-P control was not satisfactory on its own; after I tailored parameters as best as I could, I added integral and derivative terms, which made the robot turn closer to 180 degrees in less time.
+P control was not satisfactory on its own; after I tailored parameters as best as I could, I added integral and derivative terms, which changed the performance.

 ## Code Overview
 The code for my 180 degree turn has two primary functions: an actuation and data collection function, and then a data transmission function.
 Pseudo code for the actuation and collection function is shown below.
 Note that during rotation, the PWM signals sent to the motors are not directly proportional to the control.
 Rather, there is a base PWM value that the motors will receive even if the control U is zero.
-This is because the PWM value at which the motors won't spin isn't actually zero.
+This is because the PWM value at which the motors won't spin isn't zero.

 <img src="psuedo1.PNG" class="img-responsive" alt="" width= 900>